Skip to Content

 Sharing is caring!

-I am often asked are Pomeranians easy to train?
-I receive many emails asking how to house train a Pomeranian.
-I am going to explain the steps to quickly potty training Pomeranian puppies and how to avoid Pomeranian potty training problems.
+I am often asked if Pomeranians are easy to train.
+I receive many emails asking how to house-train a Pomeranian.
+I will explain the steps to quickly potty training Pomeranian puppies and how to avoid Pomeranian potty training problems.

 Complete Pomeranian House Training Information

-Owners need to understand house training a Pomeranian requires much patience and perseverance in the first weeks.
+Owners must understand that housetraining a Pomeranian requires much patience and perseverance in the first weeks.

-If you have purchased your Pom puppy from a reputable, registered show breeder your task will be so much easier.
-Pomeranian potty training troubles usually arise with multi Pom puppies born and reared in dirty conditions.
+If you purchased your Pom puppy from a reputable, registered show breeder, your task will be much easier.
+Pomeranian potty training troubles usually arise with multiple puppies born and reared in dirty conditions.

 Most Pomeranian show dog breeders will commence to potty train Pomeranian puppies with training pads, newspapers, or a litter tray.